start621/practical-microservices-code/README.md

 # Practical Microservices

-A book about microservices with a focus on real world examples
+A book about microservices with a focus on real world examples.

+Code examples are given in multiple languages (Scala, Java, Golang, Python, Ruby)

 ## Chapters